okta/samples-php/custom-login/README.md

 # PHP + Custom Login Example
 This example shows you how to use PHP to login to your application with a Custom Login page.
 The login is achieved with the [Okta Sign In Widget][], which gives you more control to customize the login experience within your app.
-After the user authenticates they are redirected back to the application with an access code that is then exchanged for an access token.
+After the user authenticates they are redirected back to the application with an authorization code that is then exchanged for an access token.

 ## Prerequisites